ivmarkov/rust-esp32-std-demo/README.md

   - `http://<printed-ip-address>/bar`
   - `http://<printed-ip-address>/ulp` (ESP32-S2 only)

-- Alternatively you can connect directly to the ESP Accesspoint by connecting the the 'aptest' network using the default IP address:
+- Alternatively you can connect directly to the ESP Accesspoint by connecting to the 'aptest' network using the default IP address:
   - `http://192.168.71.1`

 - The monitor should output more or less the following: